 Vegan Chocolate Mousse

-This silken tofu vegan chocolate mousse is a rich, creamy dessert that’s incredibly easy to make in just 15 minutes with only 4 simple ingredients.
+This tofu vegan chocolate mousse is a rich, creamy dessert that’s incredibly easy to make in just 15 minutes with only a handful of simple ingredients.
 Dairy-free and decadent, it’s the perfect quick treat for chocolate lovers!

 We have other amazing and easy vegan chocolate desserts on this website like our chocolate cashew cream that makes a fabulous pie topping or fruit dip and these party-ready vegan chocolate balls that will impress guests.